AgreshB/MiniVpn/README.md

-# MiniVpn
-Created a mini VPN using OpenSSL and TUN/TAP interface.
-Programed in C.

-## Technologies Used
-- C
-- OpenSSL
-- Linux VMs

 # Intructions For running MiniVPN

-- Make sure to have OpenSSL installed on VMs or Linux machine.
+- Make sure to have OpenSSL installed on both VMs.
-- Need to obtain certificates for server and client
-    - Followthe instructions in README_cert.md
+- Start both VMs
-    - The server machine/VM needs to have these files:
+- The server VM needs to have these files:
     - server.key
     - server.crt
     - shadow.txt
-    - The Client machine/VM needs to have these files:
+- The Client VM needs to have these files:
     - ca.crt
-- run make to compile the mainVPN code on both hosts
+- run make to compile the mainVPN code on both VMs
 - Open 2 terminals , for each sever and client

 ## Follow the following steps in order (First Server then Client)